St Michael's Cathedral, Wollongong: Early European history of the area

+St Michael's Church

-St. Michael's church was built in 1859 and designed by Edmund Blacket for a church community that was small but had expectations of substantial growth.
+St Michael's Church was built in 1859 and designed by Edmund Blacket for a church community that was small but had expectations of substantial growth.
 Serving a large region originally isolated by topographic constraints, St Michael's has served Wollongong throughout the most significant phases of the region's development.
 A focus of community activity and endeavour throughout that growth, the church has substantially contributed to the character of the township that was to become New South Wales' third largest city, and one of the main industrial centres of Australia.

 Wollongong expanded in the 1880s and the railway which finally linked the area to Sydney, encouraged movement away from Mitchell's plan.
 The relative isolation of the Illawarra ended in 1888 when the Illawarra railway was finally introduced to link the area to Sydney.
-The town was transformed from a focus on the wharves to one on the railway and began to expand away from St. Michael's central position.
+The town was transformed from a focus on the wharves to one on the railway and began to expand away from St Michael's central position.
 The rail allowed the area to ship milk, coal and coke to Sydney city, expanding Wollongong city's potential enormously.

 Reverend Elder succeeded Reverend Ewing in 1892.
 At his arrival, the press began agitating for an on-site rectory.
 Dean Ewing had lived in "Cormiston" (demolished after 1960) which was possibly designed by Blacket.
-Despite the hardship of the times - the 1890s had brought years of depression to Australia - and no funds, the church bowed to the pressure and built the rectory in 1893–1894.
+Despite the hardship of the times – the 1890s had brought years of depression to Australia – and no funds, the church bowed to the pressure and built the rectory in 1893–1894.
 A Mr Bevan completed the building.
 There is no mention of its architect.

 By the turn of the century a smelting works and number of coke oven batteries were opened and the town's population rose from 1635 in 1881 to 3545 in 1901 (an average growth rate of 3.9%).
-A second and worse mining disaster occurred in 1902, when the Mt.
-Kembla mine exploded, killing 96 men and boys, possibly Australia's worst land disaster.
-A state military funeral was held at St. Michael's for Major MacCabe, who died rescuing trapped miners.
+A second and worse mining disaster occurred in 1902, when the Mount Kembla mine exploded, killing 96 men and boys, possibly Australia's worst land disaster.
+A state military funeral was held at St Michael's for Major MacCabe, who died rescuing trapped miners.
 Changes to mining practices were implemented as a result of this disaster and the Bellbird Mine disaster of 1923.
 More significantly, the unions were strengthened and formed the Miners' Federation in 1908.
 The strike of 1909 brought a rebuke in the form of the Industrial Disputes Amendment Act and prosecution of the Miners' leader, but over the next 20 years the miners would win improved conditions.